Chewa regiments

 Chewa (ጨዋ; č̣äwa) were the feudal noble warrior class of Imperial Ethiopia.
 Originally recruited and appointed for service in the Emperor's army, they formed a class of professional soldiers also known for traditional warriorhood practices and a rich cultural background.

 They were allocated with land grants for their sustainement.
 Their installation in settlements were instrumental in creating the nucleus of urban centers as well as the land tenure system through Ethiopia and Eritrea.
 By the early 20th century, scholars had identified 66 villages in Eritrea with Chewa origins.
 Multiple locations, such as Jan Amora, were named after prestigious Chewa regiments.

 Terminology

 In Ethiopia in the Middle Ages, from the reign of Amda Seyon I, Chewa regiments, or legions, formed the backbone of the military.

-The Gəʿz term for these regiments is ṣewā (ጼዋ), while the inborrowed Amharic version is č̣äwa (ጨዋ).
+The Geʽez term for these regiments is ṣewā (ጼዋ), while the inborrowed Amharic version is č̣äwa (ጨዋ).
 Earlier Aksumite sources refer to sarāwit "regiments" (singular sarwe; Amharic särwe "military leader) as the name for the regiments, each sarwe headed by a nəguś.
 In late sources, from the Era of the Princes onwards, regional levies under a noble are referred to as waʿāliyān "partisans, retainers".

 Among the Beta Israel, the term Ibrawi "a Hebrew" was used for free people instead of č̣äwa.